ziglang/www.ziglang.org/content/_index.en.md

 - Use Zig as a zero-dependency, drop-in C/C++ compiler that supports cross-compilation out-of-the-box.
 - Leverage `zig build` to create a consistent development environment across all platforms.
-- Add a Zig compilation unit to C/C++ projects; cross-language LTO is enabled by default.
+- Add a Zig compilation unit to C/C++ projects, exposing the rich standard library to your C/C++ code.

 {{% flexrow style="justify-content:center;" %}}
 {{% div %}}